Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 # Tutorial: Size and Position

+It is weird that the image that you have fits perfectly where you want and how you want it, so we provide a set of tools that help with it.

 ## Adjusting size

 There are multiple options to change the size of the final result: